Hockey Canada and Hockey Alberta are dedicated to ensuring a safe and fun environment for all participants.

 - Weakness or tingling/burning in arms or legs

 - Increasingly restless, agitated or combative

-Consult the Red Flags section of SCAT 5 TOOL.
+Consult the Red Flags section of CONCUSSION RECOGNITION TOOL.
 If no licensed health care professional is available, call an ambulance for urgent medical assessment.

 Every team should have an Emergency Action Plan in place.
 When concussion symptoms or signs are identified, the Emergency Action Plan should be implemented.
 All injuries, including concussions must be documented and reported.
 If the player is a child or adolescent, also report to the parents/guardians.
 All concussions and suspected concussions must be referred to a physician as soon as possible.